pgorman/dangerjaunt/minirules.md

 ## Monsters ##

 Suitable monsters include creatures from mythology, giant or mutant animals, the undead, fairytale beings, antagonistic humans, carnivorous plants, fungi, dinosaurs, and even sci-fi elements, like robots or Frankenstein's monster.
-Referees can expand the roster of monsters by enhancing existing ones (fire-breathing goblins, a basilisk with x-ray vision), variant themes (wereshark, glass shard golem), or creating new monsters from scratch.
+Referees expand the roster of monsters by enhancing existing ones (fire-breathing goblins, a basilisk with x-ray vision), varying themes (wereshark, glass shard golem), or devising new monsters from scratch.

 ### Monster and Encounter Design ###

-This points-based system helps to build encounters or design new monsters.
+This points-based system helps build encounters or design new monsters.
 It classifies encounters as roughly easy, hard, or deadly for a particular party.
 The point system can also assign treasure values for encounters.